AcademicITS/Noisemakers/README.md

 The Max patch is based on the basic patch above but adds reverb and panning to each loop.

 The basic Arduino program has been adatped so that we could use multiplexer (mux) boards to add additional input pins for the pots.
-These were then be combined into a single output from the mux board and wired into a single input on the Arduino.
+These were then combined into a single output from the mux board and wired into a single input on the Arduino.
 We are fairly certain there are still some bugs in the code that need to be squashed.